Join us in helping

 EDUCATING WOMEN TO EDUCATE OTHERS

 Education is key to liberation.
 Educating a nation’s female population is essential to its economic growth.
 As a result of the work of HEAR CONGO, women throughout the country have received medical care, literacy instruction, and job skills training, enabling them to become community leaders and entrepreneurs.
-They and their children have been rescued from the omnipresence of malaria and HIV and taught how to educate tens of thousands of others to similarly protect themselves.
+They and their children have been rescued from the omnipresence of malaria and HIV and been taught how to educate tens of thousands of others to similarly protect themselves.
 Their training has also given them economic power -- the means to pay school tuitions for their children and to learn more effective practices in growing and selling their agricultural products.